mddazure/azure-vwan-microhack/README.md

 Again, realize that Virtual WAN installed these routes in the Spoke VNETs automatically!

+### :point_right: BGP routing exchange over VPN
+In Cloud Shell, run the branch-routes script:

+`./branch-routes.sh`

+:question: Compare the AS path of the new routes for Spokes 3 and 4, to the AS path of the routes for Spokes 1 and 2.
+Why are they different?

 :point_right: Hub routes

 Observe Effective Routes of the Default route table on the microhack-we-hub, as you did in Scenario 1.